Order Flow Analysis

 • Unlike lagging indicators (RSI, MACD), order flow is a leading indicator of immediate price direction.

-Understanding the battle between Market Orders and Limit Orders.
+Understanding the battle between aggressive and passive market participants.

 ConceptParticipantActionMarket Impact